 All the best,

-If you have questions you want answered send them to us as [email protected] .
+If you have questions you want to be answered send them to us at firstname.lastname@example.org .